DFE-Digital/apply-for-teacher-training/docs/frontend.md

 ## Debugging Webpacker

-Webpacker sometimes doesn't give clear indications of what's wrong when it doesn't work.
+Webpacker sometimes does not give clear indications of what's wrong when it does not work.

 **If you see repeated 'Webpacker compiling...' messages in the Rails server log**, a good place to start debugging is by running the webpack compiler via